Next generation NemID

 Read more about the MitID tender

 NemID – A Public Matter

-NemID is today a central element in the public ICT infrastructure and is a part of everyday life for many citizens and businesses.
+Today, NemID is a central element in the public ICT infrastructure and is a part of everyday life for many citizens and businesses.
 The present NemID solution is a secure, digital form of identification for citizens, public authorities, private businesses and their employees.
 Furthermore, NemID is also a digital signature.
 NemID is thus both used to document the user’s identity as well as to sign documents digitally.
-Most of the users, however, do not experience the separation between the two functions in daily life.
+However, most of the users do not experience the separation between the two functions in daily life.

 Approximately 4.7 million Danish citizens use NemID and more than 55 million transactions currently take place on a monthly basis.
 Citizens and businesses need NemID to log on to borger.dk, virk.dk and a long list of private websites (for example online banking), to use an array of digital self-service solutions and to read Digital Post (digital mail).